 Secondly there’s the matter of insurance.

-Ideally I would book all airfares with my Amex Platinum card to get the 5 points/mile that the card offers…but the Amex Platinum doesn’t appear to come with trip cancellation/interruption insurance (at least it doesn’t appear on the card’s benefits page)
+Ideally I would book all airfares with my Amex Platinum card to get the 5 points/mile that the card offers, but at the time this article was written, the Amex Platinum card didn’t come with trip cancellation/interruption insurance.

-But the Chase Sapphire cards (I hold the Reserve card) do offer insurance and it looks pretty good.
+But the Chase Sapphire cards (I held the Reserve card at the time of writing) do offer insurance and it looks pretty good.

 Here are the important bits from the relevant page: